 SIGHTINGS.
-The public is strongly encouraged to immediately report coyote sightings by calling your local law enforcement agency and to dial 911 if you sense imminent danger.
-Also, people who are concerned, have questions, or are having specific issues with coyotes to call the Florida Fish and Wildlife Conservation Commission at (386) 758-0525.
-In Atlantic Beach, please report coyote sightings by calling the Atlantic Beach Animal Control at (904) 247-5866 and/or Email Animal Control.
-If you are aware of past sightings, please share that information, as well, and provide an approximate time, date and location of the sighting.
+The public is strongly encouraged to immediately report coyote sightings by calling your local law enforcement agency and to dial 911 if you feel you are in imminent danger.
+Also, people who are concerned, have questions, or are having specific issues with coyotes can call the Florida Fish and Wildlife Conservation Commission at (386) 758-0525 or (888) 404-3922.
+In Atlantic Beach, please report coyote sightings by calling Atlantic Beach Animal Control at (904) 247-5866 and/or Email Animal Control.
+If you are aware of past sightings, please encourage the people who had the sighting to call in their own firsthand experience.
 Additionally, when possible, please provide us the contact information of anyone who has seen coyotes recently and who has information related to coyotes attacking pets.
 We want to hear their stories.
 If residents have taken photos of a coyote in Atlantic Beach, we ask that they share the photos with us by Emailing Animal Control.

 SUBJECT-MATTER EXPERTS.
 The City of Atlantic Beach considers the Florida Fish and Wildlife Conservation Commission (FWC), Humane Society of the United States, the University of Florida, and USDA Wildlife Services to be subject-matter experts on this topic.
 Thus, the City will profoundly consider those entities’ perspective and information upon developing courses of actions.